Quick answer

 Is the air quality in San Jose safe right now?

-San Jose currently has an AQI of 25, classified as Good.
-Air quality is good - safe for everyone.
+San Jose currently has an AQI of 57, classified as Moderate.
+Air quality is moderate - acceptable for most, sensitive groups should monitor.

 What is the PM2.5 level in San Jose?